DevOps-Represent/terraform-workshop/workshop-content/00-set-up.md

 - If you DO have an account, log in *(preferably not as root and you've set up a user via IAM that has permissions to deploy resources)*

-- if you DONT have an account, go [HERE](https://aws.amazon.com/) to create one, you'll need a credit card - don't worry no cost will be incured today
+- If you DONT have an account, go [HERE](https://aws.amazon.com/) to create one, you'll need a credit card - Don't worry no cost will be incured today

 ## Install the AWS CLI and auth via the command line
 As we're running commands via the command line that will allow you to deploy AWS resources, you need to authenticate to your personal AWS via the command line.